AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 As simple as this criteria is, it turns out to be one of the best predictors of JS.

-## Interaction Outside the Organisation
+## Interaction Outside the organization

 This is the extent to which a job requires an individual to communicate with people (eg suppliers or customers) external to the organization, also referred to as Serving The Public.